-This course is designed to provide the student with an opportunity to actively engage in patient-based, learning experiences under the guidance of a faculty member (preceptor) in collaboration, as appropriate, with residents and/or fellows.
+OST 685 International Clerkship Rotation is designed to provide the student with an opportunity to actively engage in patient-based, learning experiences in a country outside the United States under the guidance of a clinician preceptor in collaboration, as appropriate, with interns, residents and/or fellows.

-Rotations are typically two weeks, 3 credit hours or four weeks, 6 credit hours in duration.
-Timeframes for each rotation are decided at least 30 days prior to the beginning of the rotation.
+Rotations are typically four weeks, 6 credit hours in duration.
+Timeframes for each rotation are decided at least 60 days, but preferably 120 days, prior to the beginning of the rotation.